*** 20th Anniversary: 2003 to 2023 ***

 Barry's Response - Good question, Alicia:

-It depends on what you already know about them.
-If you have the planet's year length, in days for instance, and the average distance from the sun, in km.
-It would go something like this.
+Depends on what you know about them.
+If you have the planet's year length, in days, and its average distance from the sun, in miles.
+Here's how it would go.

-This will give a pretty good estimate in km per day.
-Divide by 24 for km per hour OR 86400 to get km per second.
-If you prefer miles, you can then divide the result by 1.609
+This will give a pretty good estimate in miles per day.
+Divide by 24 for miles per hour OR 86400 to get miles per second.
+If you prefer kilometres, you can then multiply the result by 1.609

 It becomes more complicated if you consider the fact that these orbits are not perfect circles.
-But you probably don't need to worry about that for this exercise.
-This method gives a good estimate for average speed.
+For this exercise, you probably don't need to worry about that.
+It's a good way to estimate average speed.

 Comments for The world should revolve around me